bdfworks/bdfworks.github.io/README.md

+# Hello World!

+My name is bdfworks.
+I'm a University of Texas Alumni with a BA in Computer Sciences.
+I attended the main campus in beautiful Austin, TX.
+I've collaborated on several entertainment software projects and hope to continue in the field of software development and design.
+Originally from Houston, I've been programming since I was 6 years old.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/bdfworks/bdfworks.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.